mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/editor/index.md

 !!! question "What happens when I press F5 in the editor?"
     Specific Languages Blog &mdash; [F5 in editor](https://specificlanguages.com/posts/2022-03/09-f5-in-editor/){target=_blank}

+!!! info "Explain all cell related variables."

+    A cell takes up a specific amount of space in the editor component(width and height).

+    - padding-left/right/top/bottom  - a floating point number, which specifies the padding of a text cell, i.e. how much space will be between cell's text and cell's left and right sides, respectively.
+    - inset = representation of the borders of an element.
+It specifies the space that an element must leave at each of its edges.
+    - baseline = the line upon which most letters sit
+    - ascent = The recommended distance above the baseline for singled spaced text.
+    - descent = The recommended distance below the baseline for singled spaced text.
+    - height = ascent + descent
+    - gap = space between cells in a collection.
+There is a left and right gap.
 [^1]:[MPS forum - hierarchical tree structure and editing](https://mps-support.jetbrains.com/hc/en-us/community/posts/4403918630290-hierarchical-tree-structure-and-editing)